close

 Words: 665|Page: 1|4 min read

-In this advertisement, two animals are shown- a kitten and a chick, with the statement, “Why love one, but eat the other?”
+In this advertisement, two animals are shown—a kitten and a chick—with the statement, “Why love one, but eat the other?”
 They use this bold statement, along with, “Choose compassion.
-Go vegan.”
-To try to compel non-vegans to convert to a vegan lifestyle.
-The use of the campaign wording can be assumed to have been chosen to evoke a sense of sadness and guilt in readers.
-They also list information toward the bottom of the page to learn more and the offer of a free starter packet that could help one become vegan.
-By offering information and free stuff, the idea of veganism may be seen as easy and, thus, more appealing to a viewer.
+Go vegan.” to try to compel non-vegans to convert to a vegan lifestyle.
+The campaign's wording can be assumed to have been chosen to evoke a sense of sadness and guilt in readers.
+They also list information toward the bottom of the page to learn more and offer a free starter packet that could help one become vegan.
+By offering information and free items, the idea of veganism may be seen as easy and, thus, more appealing to a viewer.
 The words of the advertisement stand out well against a dark, but neutral/blurred background.
 The animals also stand out, both being lighter colored than the dark green behind them.
 The advertisement is published by the organization Go Vegan and quite likely helps build their ethos (the organization’s air of ethics/morality, compassion, and kindness, in this case).

-It’s likely that the advertisement uses baby animals, rather than adult animals, to help appeal toward the emotional side of the viewer.
-Baby animals are widely regarded as cute and lovable, so putting two babies of different species next to each other that are treated in very different ways by humans, yet both cute and lovable, is likely to pull at the heart strings of the viewer.
+It’s likely that the advertisement uses baby animals, rather than adult animals, to help appeal to the emotional side of the viewer.
+Baby animals are widely regarded as cute and lovable, so putting two babies of different species next to each other that are treated in very different ways by humans, yet both cute and lovable, is likely to pull at the heartstrings of the viewer.
+Such imagery not only captivates attention but also serves as a powerful tool to challenge societal norms regarding the consumption of animals.

-If the viewer is a cat-lover – or possibly a lover of any animal – this ad can help them relate to the cause in a logical manner.
-It assumes that the viewer, who is quite possibly an animal-lover, wouldn’t eat a cat or any other pet and thus creates the argument against eating any animal – because why would it be okay to eat your dog, but not your cat?
+If the viewer is a cat-lover—or possibly a lover of any animal—this ad can help them relate to the cause in a logical manner.
+It assumes that the viewer, who is quite possibly an animal-lover, wouldn’t eat a cat or any other pet and thus creates the argument against eating any animal—because why would it be okay to eat your dog, but not your cat?
 Or your hamster, but not your mouse?
 It wouldn’t.
 It attempts to make the viewer see that the main difference between the kitten and the chick (aside from species and size) is how they’re treated and regarded.
 This makes the argument extremely compelling, along with the fact that it forces the viewer to make the conscious connection between that “cute” baby chick and what they eat frequently for dinner.
+This dual approach of logic and emotion aims to dismantle preconceived notions about dietary choices and morality.

 Get a custom paper now from our expert writers.